 by Atheros or NETGEAR (www.netgear.com) or Agnitum (www.agnitum.com) or Belkin (www.belkin.com) or SMC or TRENDnet or OEM (www.oem.com).

 There is no information about the author of the file.
 The program is not visible.
 The file is not a Windows core file.
 Acs.exe is an unknown file in the Windows folder.
 Acs.exe is able to hide itself.
-Therefore the technical security rating is 70% dangerous, however also read the users reviews.
+Therefore the technical security rating is 70% dangerous, however you should also read the user reviews.

 You have the option to do the following:

 1) uninstall Outpost Firewall or D-Link RangeBooster from your computer using the Control Panel applet "Add/Remove programs"

 3) search for an update on the vendor’s website.